 13TH KOREAN FILM FESTIVAL

-WHERE: The Projector, Level 5 Golden Mile Tower, 6001 Beach Road, and Shaw Theatres Lido, Shaw House, Levels 5 & 6, 350 Orchard Road WHEN: Till Sunday ADMISSION: Free with registration INFO: koreanfilmfestivalsg.com
+WHERE: The Projector, 05-00 Golden Mile Tower, 6001 Beach Road, and Shaw Theatres Lido, Shaw House, 5th/6th floor, 350 Orchard Road WHEN: Oct 18 to 27, various times ADMISSION: Free, with registration INFO: www.koreanfilmfestivalsg.com

 23RD GERMAN FILM FESTIVAL

-This documentary, winner of the Special Jury Prize at the Sundance Film Festival, is one of 20 films to be screened at the German Film Festival, now in its 23rd edition.
-They range from classics to new releases across almost every genre.
+This take on a horror genre is one of 20 films to be screened at the festival, now in its 23rd edition.
+They range from classics to new releases, across almost every genre.

 PERSPECTIVES FILM FESTIVAL